What is a Lightboard?

 The Lightboard Project

-The Lightboard was developed by Sarah McCorkle (Instructional Technology Specialist, Politics and International Affairs) and Paul Whitener (Systems Architect, Information Systems).
+The Lightboard was developed by Sarah McCorkle (former Instructional Technology Specialist, Politics and International Affairs) and Paul Whitener (Systems Architect, Information Systems).
 The board frame was constructed by Hugh Brown (Services Technician, Campus Facilities) and LED bottom channel designed by Bob Morris (Laboratory Technician, Physics).

 Faculty utilizing the Lightboard for their instructional video needs are asked to include the following attribution: